blockstack/blockstack-bootstrap/README.md

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
 The docs may also be run locally.

-### Running documentation locally
+### Developing and running documentation locally

 1. Run through the [tooling setup](https://github.com/twbs/bootstrap/blob/v4-dev/docs/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
-2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
-3. Open <http://localhost:9001> in your browser, and voilà.
+1. Run `grunt` once to compile the CSS and JS into `/dist`.
+1. In one tab, run `grunt watch` to continue syncing files as you edit them.
+1. In another tab, `cd` into the `/docs` directory and run `jekyll serve` to serve up the documentation site with style guide.
+1. Go to `localhost:4000` to view the documentation site.
+1. As you update and save files, `grunt watch` will rebuild the assets.
+When it is done, you can refresh a page on the doc site and you will see the page has been updated with the new styles.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

 ### Documentation for previous releases

+#### Documentation from v4.0.0

+1. Run through the [tooling setup](https://github.com/twbs/bootstrap/blob/v4-dev/docs/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
+1. Open <http://localhost:9001> in your browser, and voilà.

 Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing